Pentagon Federal Credit Union

 Business Expenses

-If you take out a personal loan to pay for business expenses or to purchase a vehicle for business-related uses, you can deduct some or all of the interest you pay on the loan from your taxes.
+If you take out a personal loan to pay for business expenses or to purchase a vehicle for business-related uses, you can deduct some or all of the interest you pay on the loan from your taxes, which may give your tax refund a boost.
 The only catch is the loan has to be made by a “legitimate” traditional or online lender.

 icon